Chapter 11: Unnamed, unknown and less known prophets

 The only thing we know about Iddo from the Bible account is that he was a seer (another name for a prophet), he had visions and he recorded genealogies.

 2 Chronicles 15:1

 “And the Spirit of God came upon Azariah the son of Oded:”

 Following the Spirit of God coming upon him Azariah, he goes to meet King Asa of Judah to exhort him to carry out a work of reform.
 In response to Azariah’s encouragement, Asa carried out a number of reforms including the destruction of idols and repairs to the altar of Yahweh in the Jerusalem Temple complex.
 A period of peace follows the carrying out of these reforms.

 2 Chronicles 20:37

 “Then Eliezer the son of Dodavah of Mareshah prophesied against Jehoshaphat, saying, Because thou hast joined thyself with Ahaziah, the Lord hath broken thy works.
 And the ships were broken, that they were not able to go to Tarshish.”

-Jehoshaphat was a good king but here he had acted unwisely by making an alliance with the wicked king of Judah.
+Jehoshaphat was a good king but here he had acted unwisely by making an alliance with the wicked king of Israel.
 Eliezer merely tells Jehoshaphat of God’s displeasure and the consequences of his actions, which came to pass.
 It is ironic another prophet (Jehu) had also passed on a similar rebuke to Jehoshaphat for making another unholy alliance with Ahaziah’s predecessor as king of Israel (Ahab).
 Sadly, we learn that people don’t learn and yet God continues to warn.

 Unnamed prophet (6)